edwingeng/wuid/pgsql/readme.md

-# The postgres version need to upgrade according to the new design.
+# The postgres version needs to be upgraded according to the new design.
 Please help if you are familier with postgres.

 # Overview